-The MXA wrecking crew can make one promise with this shootout: a KTM is going to win.
+The MXA wrecking crew has done this same 250 versus 250 shootout four times over the last decade.
+The results are always the same, although the dyno numbers do climb with each version.
+Yet this remains one of the most asked about articles—so, here it is...one more time.
+We can make one promise with this particular shootout: a KTM is going to win.
 In truth, this is the best two-stroke versus four-stroke comparison possible.
 Why?
-Both the KTM 250SX two-stroke and KTM 250SXF are brand-new models.
-They have been updated every year for the past five years—and they aren’t apples and oranges.
+Both the KTM 250SX two-stroke and KTM 250SXF have been updated every year for the past six years—and they aren’t apples and oranges.
 This is as clear-cut and as accurate a head-to-head

 comparison can get.
 These are both brand-new, modern, up-to-date

 machines...and are representative of their classes.
-True, we could have done a Yamaha YZ250F versus YZ250 shootout, but it would, in essence, be a test of seven-year-old technology—interesting, but not pertinent.
+True, we could have done a Yamaha YZ250F versus YZ250 shootout (which we did twice before), but it would, in essence, be a test of eight-year-old two-stroke technology against new four-stroke tech—interesting, but not pertinent.

 As it stands right now, the Yamaha YZ250 two-stroke is no match for the KTM 250SX two-stroke.
 The KTM is a vastly superior machine (with the exception of the suspension setup).
 The KTM is faster, more powerful, better handling, quicker stopping, significantly lighter and fresh off the drawing board.
 The Yamaha is, at best, 2006 technology.

-So, the MXA gang decided to do an all-new 250 shootout, comparing a two-stroke against a four-stroke.
+So, the MXA gang decided to do an 250 shootout, comparing a two-stroke against a four-stroke, both from KTM.
 Since 2008, both bikes have been legal to race in any 250cc class at the local and regional level—250 Beginners (D), 250 Novices (C), 250 Intermediates (B) and 250 Experts (A).
 The choice between a 250 two-stroke and 250 four-stroke has significance for local racers from Punkin Center Raceway to Loretta Lynn’s.
 As you would expect, AMA Pro Racing does not allow two-strokes of equal size anywhere near its favored four-strokes in Supercross or the AMA Nationals.

 The MXA wrecking crew has tons of two- and four-stroke experience, so it was only natural that we answer the question that every AMA Amateur should be asking.
 Which is better?
 A KTM 250SX two-stroke or KTM 250SXF four-stroke?